 If baclofen pills haven’t helped your spasticity, you can try a pump system.
 It tends to work better for spasticity in the legs rather than the arms.

 Before you get ITB, you will meet with a treatment team that may include a doctor who specializes in rehabilitation (a physiatrist or neurologist), a physical therapist, an occupational therapist, a nurse, and a social worker.
 All of these professionals work together to check your spasticity symptoms and to set a treatment plan that fits your personal needs.
-Many doctors who specialize in pain management, called anesthesiologists, also manage ITB pumps.
+Many doctors who specialize in pain management and also manage ITB pumps.

 Know the Risks